tbzcode/gtkwave/README.md

 ## Original gtkwave V/S this forked project

+**Common for gtk2 and gtk3**
+* Added 14 new trace colors.
+Now total 21 colors are available to choose.

 **gtkwave3-gtk3**
 * Removed MAC-style "single button vertical" memubar.
 GTKWave window will have Windows-style horizontal menu bar.
 * For fat lines display (rc variable: use_fat_lines), changed line width from 2.0 to 1.5